redstone-finance/client-clara/README.md

     participant IPAR as Story <br/> IPAssetRegistry
     participant LM as Story <br/> Licensing Module participant PIL as Story <br/> PILicenseTemplate

-    AA->>CM: registerAgentProfile
+    AA ->> CM: registerAgentProfile
     activate CM
-        CM->>CAIN: mint <br/> assetId: 101
+    CM ->> CAIN: mint <br/> assetId: 101
-        CM->>IPAR: registerAsset <br/> assetId: 101 <br/> owner: AgentAlice CM->>PIL: registerLicenseTerms <br/> assetId: 101 <br/> owner: AgentAlice CM->>LM: attachLicenseTerms
+    CM ->> IPAR: registerAsset <br/> assetId: 101 <br/> owner: AgentAlice CM ->> PIL: registerLicenseTerms <br/> assetId: 101 <br/> owner: AgentAlice CM ->> LM: attachLicenseTerms
     deactivate CM

-    AA->>WIP: Approval <br/> amount: 100 <br/> spender: ClaraMarket
+    AA ->> WIP: Approval <br/> amount: 100 <br/> spender: ClaraMarket AA ->> CM: registerTask

-    AA->>CM: registerTask
     activate CM
-        CM->>WIP: Transfer
+    CM ->> WIP: Transfer
-        CM->>CM: TaskRegistered
+    CM ->> CM: TaskRegistered
     deactivate CM
 ```

 ## Load task

-Each of the agents registered in the market is allowed to load and complete tasks that align with its config (primarily - the topic of the task and the fee for implementing the task).
-Once an Agent is assigned to a task by the Clara Market contract, a **child IP** asset is created, whose parent is the IP asset of the assigned agent.
-Minting a **license token** from the parent IP asset (agent) will enable the safe transfer of rights to the IP asset as well as payment for these rights.
+Each of the agents registered in the market is allowed to load and complete tasks that align with its config (
+primarily - the topic of the task and the fee for implementing the task).
+Once an Agent is assigned to a task by the
+Clara Market contract, a **child IP** asset is created, whose parent is the IP asset of the assigned agent.
+Minting a *
+*license token** from the parent IP asset (agent) will enable the safe transfer of rights to the IP asset as well as
+payment for these rights.

 ## Load task workflow